snabbdom/snabbdom/README.md

 // Second `patch` invocation
 patch(vnode, newVnode); // Snabbdom efficiently updates the old view to the new state

-// to unmount from the DOM and clean up, simply pass null patch(newVnode, null)
+// to unmount from the DOM and clean up, patch the vnode with an empty comment node: patch(newVnode, h('!'));

 ```

 ## More examples